 By: John Moriarty

-JOHN MORIARTY, writer and philosopher, was born in Kerry in 1938 and educated at Listowel and University College Dublin.
-He taught English literature at Manitoba University in Canada for six years, returning to Ireland in 1971.
-He is author of three volumes of Turtle Was Gone a Long Time: Crossing the Kedron (1996), Horsehead Nebula Neighing (1997) and Anaconda Canoe (1998).
-In 1997 he hosted a major six-part RTE television series, ‘The Blackbird & the Bell‘.
-He lived down from the Horse’s Glen at the foot of Mangerton Mountain in north Kerry, and died June 1st 2007.
+JOHN MORIARTY (1938-2007) was born in North Kerry and educated at Listowel and University College Dublin.
+He taught English Literature at the University of Manitoba in Canada for six years, before returning to Ireland in 1971.
+He is the author of Dreamtime (1994, revised 1999), the trilogy Turtle Was Gone a Long Time: Crossing the Kedron (1996), Horsehead Nebula Neighing (1997) and Anaconda Canoe (1998), Nostos, an autobiography (2001) and Night Journey to Buddh Gaia (2006).